 How to Hire a Big Data Developer Successfully

 Data is the new gold when it comes to day-to-day business operations, such as marketing, conducting product research, or even making periodical projections.
 Moreover, data interactions have increased by nearly 5,000% over the last 12 years.
-For this reason, 91% of organizations are channeling significant investments towards AI and big data.
+For this reason, 91% of organizations are channeling significant investments toward AI and big data.

 Big data is beneficial to organizations in many ways.
 For instance, Netflix leverages technologies to save more than $1 billion annually in customer retention.
 Businesses also hire big data experts to innovate products faster, optimize operational costs, enhance efficiency, run targeted campaigns, as well as gain an overall competitive edge in their respective industries.